Acutilis/adapt-trackingHub/README.md

 This channel handler and channel are 'embedded' in trackingHub itself, even if it means being different to all other channel handlers, because this provides several advantages:
 - Just installing trackingHub you can see  the events that are tracked (on the console) and you can save the state to localStorage in the browser.
 - The browserChannelHandler implements a simple but convenient (and fairly detailed) state (or 'state representation', that is, an object that reflects the progress of the user through the course).
-This state representation is shared among channel handlers, so it is available to your custom channel handler (please see the [Wiki](#) for more in-depth information).
+This state representation is shared among channel handlers, so it is available to your custom channel handler.
 - This channel handler is fairly complete, albeit simple, so it is a good reference to see how a channes handler should work.